 Neurosurgical Anesthesiology Fellowship

-Four months in spine surgery service (NMH)
+- Equivalent of four months of spine surgery (NMH)

-One month neurosurgical intensive care (NMH)
+- One month of neurosurgical intensive care (NMH)

 Duty Hours & Call Responsibilities